cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

-Cilium has built-in support for accelerating NodePort, LoadBalancer services and services with externalIPs for the case where the arriving request needs to be pushed back out of the node when the backend is located on a remote node.
-This ability to act as a "one-legged" / hairpin load balancer can be handled by Cilium starting from version `1.8 <https://cilium.io/blog/2020/06/22/cilium-18/#kube-proxy-replacement-at-the-xdp-layer>`_ at the XDP (eXpress Data Path) layer where eBPF is operating directly in the networking driver instead of a higher layer.
+Cilium has built-in support for accelerating NodePort, LoadBalancer services and services with externalIPs for the case where the arriving request needs to be forwarded and the backend is located on a remote node.
+This feature was introduced in Cilium version `1.8 <https://cilium.io/blog/2020/06/22/cilium-18/#kube-proxy-replacement-at-the-xdp-layer>`_ at the XDP (eXpress Data Path) layer where eBPF is operating directly in the networking driver instead of a higher layer.